swatimaste00/E2B-Hands-On/README.md

 ## Overview

-This session introduces attendees to a event-driven Industry 4.0 business scenario where they will implement Events-to-Business-Actions framework built on SAP BTP to inetgrate real time events generated from Microsoft Azure IOT Central into SAP Business Processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
-This Events-to-Business-Actions framework can be used in combination with any hyperscaler or telco IOT.
+This session introduces attendees to a event-driven Industry 4.0 business scenario where they will implement Events-to-Business-Actions framework built on SAP BTP to integrate real time events generated from Microsoft Azure IoT Central into SAP Business Processes to enrich the outcome of enterprise operations and facilitate rapid decision making.
+This Events-to-Business-Actions framework can be used in combination with any hyperscaler or telco IoT.

 ## Business Process Flow